voschezang/coding-handbook/organization-structure.md

 ### Organizational Scale

 #### Scaling Agile

+> Agile transformations are done by removing obstacles, rather than by enforcing change.

 Achieving high agility of small teams is much simpler that doing it for multiple teams.
 A few guidelines to do this: